UNLACING THE CORSET, UNLEASHING THE VOTE

 1893: The Storrs Agricultural College (now the University of Connecticut) admitted women.

-1911: Connecticut College for Women was established in New London, CT.
+1911: The Connecticut College for Women (now Connecticut College) was established in New London, CT.

 1914: In May, the Connecticut Woman Suffrage Association held a suffrage parade in Hartford.

-1917: The National Women’s Party (NWP) formed and shortly after Alice Paul and fellow members protested in the streets for suffrage.
+1917: The National Women’s Party (NWP) was formed, and shortly after New Jersey native and later Connecticut resident Alice Paul and fellow members — representing the so-called radical wing of the suffrage movement — protested in the streets for suffrage.
 During World War I the NWP organized suffrage protests in Washington, DC.

 1918: World War I ended.